wmcconn/reference-architectures/data/enterprise_bi_sqldw_advanced/README.md

    ```bash
    npm install -g @mspnp/azure-building-blocks
    ```
+   > Note: There is a limitation in version 2.2.3 which will cause an error when deploying into regions that return a large list of VM SKUs when queried.
+A fix has been included via https://github.com/mspnp/template-building-blocks/pull/420.
+You can get the latest version including this fix from the repo by doing:
+   > 1. `git clone git@github.com:mspnp/template-building-blocks.git`
+   > 1. `cd template-building-blocks`
+   > 1. `npm install -g .`

 4. From a command prompt, bash prompt, or PowerShell prompt, sign into your Azure account as follows: